Law of Desire: Plot

 Antonio comes across a love letter addressed to Pablo, signed by Juan, but which in fact was written by Pablo to himself.
 The letter makes Antonio fall into a jealous rage, but he has to return to his native Andalusia, where he lives with his domineering German mother.
 As he promised, Pablo sends Antonio a letter signed Laura P, the name of a character inspired by his sister in a script he is writing.
 In his letter, Pablo tells Antonio that he loves Juan and intends to join him.
 However, Antonio, who is jealous and wants to get rid of Juan, gets there first.
 Antonio wants to possess everything that belongs to Pablo, and tries to have sex with Juan.
 When Juan rebukes his advances, Antonio throws him off a cliff.
 After killing his rival, Antonio quickly heads for his hometown.
 Pablo becomes a suspect in the crime because the police have found in Juan's fist a piece of clothing that matches a distinctive shirt owned by Pablo.
 In fact, Antonio was wearing an exact replica when he killed Juan.

 Pablo drives down to see his dead lover, realizes that Antonio is responsible for the murder, and confronts him about it.
 They have an argument and Pablo drives off, pursued by the police.
 Blinded by tears, he crashes his car injuring his head.
 He awakes in a hospital, suffering from amnesia.
 Antonio's mother shows the police the letters her son received, signed Laura P. The mysterious Laura P becomes the prime suspect, but the police cannot find her.
 Antonio returns to Madrid and, in order to get closer to Pablo who is still in the hospital, seduces Tina who believes his love to be genuine.

 To help her brother recover his memory, Tina tells him about their past.
 Born as a boy, in her adolescence she began an affair with their father.
 She ran away with him and had a sex change operation to please him, but he left her for another woman.
 When her incestuous relationship ended, Tina returned to Madrid, coinciding with the death of their mother, and got reunited with Pablo.
-Tina has been grateful with Pablo who did not judge her.
+Tina has been grateful for Pablo, who did not judge her.
 Tina also tells him that she has found a lover.
 Pablo gradually begins to recover; he realizes that Tina's new love is Antonio and that she is in danger.
 He goes with the police to Tina's apartment where she is being held hostage by Antonio.
 Antonio threatens a bloodbath unless he can have an hour alone with Pablo.
 Pablo agrees and joins him.
 They make love and Antonio then commits suicide.